kibook/s1kd-tools/s1kd-metadata/README.md

 -n &lt;name&gt;
 The name of the piece of metadata to fetch.
 This option can be specified multiple times to fetch multiple pieces of metadata.
 If -n is not specified, all available metadata names are printed with their values.
 This output can be sent to a text file, edited, and then specified with the -c option as a means of editing metadata in any text editor.

+-q
+Quiet mode.
+Non-fatal errors such as a missing piece of optional metadata in an object will not be printed to stderr.

 -T
 Do not format columns in output.